drewrwilson/toolsforactivism/README.md

  * [Contact Congress (FFTF)](http://congress.fightforthefuture.org/) - Used to send emails to members of the US Congress.
 This is Fight for the Future's hosted-version of the open sources Contact Congress.
 Ideal for organizations that send a lot of emails to congress, but who don't have tech staff who can install and maintain their own version of the open source software.
  * [ControlShift](https://www.controlshiftlabs.com/) - Distributed petitions, events and local groups for progressive advocacy organizations.
 Tools to help make campaigns more participatory.
  * [Riseup](http://riseup.net/) - A provider of communication tools for activists, including free webmail, chat, and VPN
+ * [Hypothes.is](http://hypothes.is) - A browser extension that allows you to annotate anything on the web and control how you share these annotations.

 ## Projects to keep an eye on (ie projects in development)